harshitgarg4844/harshitgarg4844/README.md

-- 🌿 Hi!, I'm Harshit, currently a 3rd-year CSE student @MietDS'26
+- 🌿 Hi!, I'm Harshit, Currently a 3rd-year CSE student @MIETDS'26

 - 🔭 Passion for Web Development🌐 and a commitment to learn Data Structures and Algorithms(DSA).

-- ⚡ I’m skilled in **Java,Html,Css,Javascript,React**
+- ⚡ I’m sharping my skills in **Java, Spring Boot & React.js**

 - 👯 I’m looking to collaborate on **Real World Projects**